Justintime50/easypost-tools-ui/README.md

 The EasyPost Tools UI is a proof of concept on how to build a complete shipping solution using the EasyPost API.

-- Create shipments and printable labels with upwards of 100 carriers
+- Create shipments and printable parcel labels & envelope stamps with upwards of 100 carriers
 - Retrieve addresses, carriers, insurance, parcels, shipments, and trackers from EasyPost
 - Track a package
 - Insure a package